 Pennsylvania wears the name of her sage.
-In fact there is not one of the states whose foundations were not laid by the hands of freemen, and men wise in their generations.
+In fact there is not one of the colonies whose foundations were not laid by the hands of freemen, and men wise in their generations.
 The political revolutions of England continued to throw into them many of her best and bravest citizens; many too of gentle birth and refined manners.
-The revocation of the edict of Nantz sent to them some of the most enlightened and virtuous sons of France; similar policy, many of the noblest sons of Ireland.
-From
+The edict of Nantz sent to them some of the most enlightened and virtuous sons of France; similar edicts, many of

-\ In the forty-fifth year of his age, General Oglethorpe placed himself at the head of a crowd of poor sufferers, and embarked for the American wilderness.
+In the forty-fifth year of his age, General Oglethorpe placed himself at the head of a crowd of poor sufferers, and embarked for the American wilderness.
 Having, by his wisdom and valor, secured the first settlers from intestine commotions and foreign enemies, he returned to England.
-At the breaking out of the revolutionary war, the command of the British army was tendered to him, as to the oldest officer in the service.
-"I will undertake the business without a man or ship of war." was the reply of the veteran to the minister, "provided you will authorize me to assure the colonists on my arrival among them, "that you will do them justice."
-The infant Georgia was animated with the soul of her founder; her handful of patriots (the whole population was within fifty thousand) joined the league and unfurled the standard of independence.
-The venerable Oglethorpe saw the colony that he had planted. raised into a free republic, heard the independence of America acknowled ged, and died at the advanced age of ninety-six.
+At the breaking out of the revolutionary war, the command of the British army was tendered to him, as to the oldest officer in the service. " I will undertake the business without a man or ship of war," was the reply of the veteran to the minister, " provided you will authorize me to assure the colonists on my arrival among them, that you will do them justice."
+The infant Georgia was animated with the soul of her founder; her handful of patriots (the whole population was within fifty thousand) joined the league, and unfurled the standard of independence.
+The venerable Oglethorpe saw the colony that he had planted, raised into a free republic, heard the independence of America acknowledged, and died at the advanced age of ninety-six.

-the loins of such exiles proceeded the heroes of the revolution.
+the noblest sons of Ireland.
+From the loins of such exiles proceeded the heroes of the revolution.
 Until the very period of the quarrel which raised America to the rank of an independent nation, many of England's most distinguished families came to establish their penates in the New World, either from a spirit of adventure, or attracted by the superior beauty of the climate and the frank and hospitable character of the people.
-We find among others, the representative of the noble house of Fairfax foregoing the baronial henors of his native land for the liberty and simplicity of America; laying down his title, and establishing himself in patriarchal magnificence in Virginia; abetting, in his old age, the cause of liberty; and wearing the simple and freely bestowed dignities of a republic, in lieu of the proud titles of an aristocracy. \
+We find, among others, the representative of the noble house of Fairfax foregoing the baronial honors of his native land for the liberty and simplicity of America; laying down his title, and establishing himself in patriarchal magnificence in Virginia; abetting, in his old age, the cause of liberty; and wearing the simple and freely-bestowed dignities of a republic, in lieu of the proud titles of an aristocracy.

-But while America was thus sought by enlightened individuals, the parliamentary speeches and pamphlets of the time show how little was known by the English community of the character and condition of the colonists.
-Because the government had chosen at one time to make Virginia a Botany-Bay, an insult which tended not a little
+But while America was thus sought by enlightened individuals, the parliamentary speeches and pamphlets of the time show how little was known by the English community of the character